|NJDEP PFAS INFORMATION

 Please contact Bob Barnes to discuss UST rules.

-Peak Environmental LLC is pleased to announce the promotion of Rob Edgar and Jeff Campbell to Partners in the firm.
+Peak Environmental, A Nova Group GBC company is pleased to announce the promotion of Rob Edgar and Jeff Campbell to Partners in the firm.
 Since joining the firm as Associates in 2013, they have both significantly contributed to the growth and success of Peak.

 Rob is a Licensed Site Remediation Professional (LSRP) with more than 25 years of experience in the environmental due diligence, site investigation and site remediation arena.
 He is fluent with the regulations and guidance in New Jersey, especially those relevant to remediation under the Site Remediation Reform Act and the Industrial Site Recovery Act .
 Rob is currently assisting several clients with large scale brownfield redevelopment projects.